sanger-cellular-informatics/Targeton-Designer/README.md

 ### 2.1 Quick start with the primer command
 To run the `primer` command with minimal configuration, you can follow the steps below to get started.
 In the project directory there are example files you can use to run the `primer` command.
-For example, you will need the test `fasta` file from `./examples` as follows:
+For example, you will need the test FASTA file from `./examples` as follows:

 ```
 ./designer.sh primer --fasta ./examples/test_example_slice.fa